Imagine this scenario.

 4. Real-Time Delivery Analytics

-Monthly reports are no longer enough.
+Monthly reporting is no longer sufficient.

 In 2026, high-performing teams monitor: